-43. Northern Division .- The permanent strength of the Gujarat field party is of 10 surveyors.
+43. Northern Division.-The permanent strength of the Gujarat field party is of 10 surveyors.
 Two of these were deputed on city survey work, one was placed under the Assistant Settlement Officer, Ahmedabad, for settlement work and one was on sick leave throughout the year.
 The remaining six men did measurement of land relinquished by the Ahmedabad-Dholka Railway, measurement of land required for Nadiad-Kaira Railway, measurement of Jambusar Dewan Road, did important measurement work in Kaira District, boundary verification in Surat and Jambusar and classification of villages of Chandana in Kaira and Vasodra in Ahmedabad.
-They measured 2,9221 acres in 200 survey numbers and classed 2,285 acres in 925 survey numbers, verified boundaries of 26 villages with villages of Baroda State and Iaid down 119 traverse stations for measurement of roads and railway lines.
+They measured 2,9221 acres in 200 survey numbers and classed 2,285 acres in 925 survey numbers, verified boundaries of 26 villages with villages of Baroda State and laid down 119 traverse stations for measurement of roads and railway lines.
 The survey of Kharaghoda Salt Works was undertaken at the request of the Excise Commissioner.
 All the work has been completed and maps sent for printing.
 The cost of this survey was Rs.
 887-7-1 which will be paid by the Excise Department.
-The village of Gadalanum in Barah Wahalana and have a survey of the survey was Gadakpur in Panch Mahals was surveyed by two men on the minor triangulation system.
+The village of Godelman in Parach Mahalanana and the management of the survey was resulted to the survey of Kharaghoda Salt Works was undertaken at the request of the Excise Department.
+The village of Godelman in Parach Mahalanana and the survey was requested to the survey of Kharaghoda Salt Works was undertaken at the request of the Excise Commissioner.
+All the work has been completed and maps sent for printing.
+The cost of this survey was requested to the survey of Kharaghoda Salt Works was undertaken at the request of the Excise Commissioner.
+All the work has been completed and maps sent for printing.
+The cost of this survey was requested to the Excise Department.
+Gadakpur in Panch Mahals was surveyed by two men on the minor triangulation system.
 43 traverse stations were made and 135 survey numbers, of 1,099 acres measured.
 76 days were taken for this survey.
 For the survey of the village Vasodra in Ahmedabad two men were sent for 64 days for traverse work.
 68 theodolite stations were made.
 Four men then measured 395 survey numbers of 971 acres in 105 days.
 Classification of this village has also been completed.
 Settlement proposals for this village are being framed.
 For the survey of the village Charal in Ahmedabad two men did traverse work for 50 days and laid 50 traverse stations.
 Then four men measured 1,803 acres in 124 days.
 For the survey of village Ghoda in Viramgam traverse survey was completed by two men in 136 days making 172 stations.
-In the village of Chandana in Matar Riverain and Bhatha lands were measured on a frame work of triangulated pillars.
+In the village of Chandana in Matar.
+Riverain and Bhatha lands were measured on a frame work of triangulated pillars.
 Only seven theodolite stations were made on the side of the village where there was alluvion and diluvion.
 432 survey numbers were classed.
 All this survey work was done on minor triangulation system.
 It was tested by the Superintendent of Land Records and found satisfactory.
 Maps of completed. villages are being prepared for printing.

 44. Measurement of roads and railway lines was done by field party surveyors on a frame work of triangulated pillars.
-10 miles of Jambusar-Dewan road with 90 theodolite stations, 21 miles of Tavra-Shukaltirth road with 20 theodolite stations and nine miles of proposed Kaira-Nadiad Railway line with 90 theodolite stations were completely mapped.
+10 miles of Jambusar-Dewan road with 90 theodolite stations, 21 miles of Tavra-Shukaltirth road with 20 theodolito stations and nine miles of proposed Kaira-Nadiad Railway line with 90 theodolite stations were completely mapped.
 This continuous mapping on a permanent frame work, is a great advance on old methods.